Peshawar District: Administration

 The district Peshawar is administrated by Deputy commissioner who is chief administrative, land revenue officer and the representative of government in district.
 DC is assisted by Additional Deputy commissioner and Assistant commissioner.
 Peshawar is divided into seven tehsil which are further divided into village council (rural areas) and neighbourhood council (urban areas).
-There are total 357 councils in peshawar district out of which 130 are neighbourhood councils and 277 are village councils.
+There are total 357 councils in peshawar district out of which 130 are neighbourhood councils and 227 are village councils.

-Each tehsil has its own government knwon as tehsil municipal administration having an elected tehsil council and tehsil chairman except Peshawar city tehsil which is administrated by a city local government which is composed of an elected city council and an elected mayor.
+Each tehsil has its own government known as tehsil municipal administration having an elected tehsil council and tehsil chairman except Peshawar city tehsil, which is administrated by a city local government, which is composed of an elected city council and an elected mayor.